asmanasir/ai-notes-app/README.md

 AI-generated content badge

-Informational disclaimer for AI output
+Clear AI disclaimer for responsible usage

+Azure OpenAI is accessed securely via backend APIs — no AI keys are exposed in the frontend

 📄 Export

 Export individual notes to PDF

+PDF export available:

+Inside the editor

-PDF export available both in editor & note cards
+Directly from note cards

 🎨 UI / UX